MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 directly as-is through the functions provided by the bindings.

 One of `Rust`'s strengths is being able to take unsafe code and make safe abstractions on top of them.
-But, using those functions directly can be a good start to figure out how the APIs work.
+However, using those functions directly can be a good start to figure out how the APIs work.

 The generated `Rust` functions-pointer-definitions look like this: